The Best Inland Marine Insurance Companies for 2026

 Premiums & Deductibles

 To know exactly what you will pay, you should connect with Liberty Mutual for a quote.
-One minor drawback when getting started with Liberty Mutual is that potential customers can’t get quotes for coverage online, and instead have to speak with an agent or broker directly.
-However, Liberty Mutual’s agents can quickly answer questions, identify appropriate coverages, and give you quotes not only for inland marine but also for other business insurance lines like property, general liability, workers compensation and more.
+One minor drawback when getting started with Liberty Mutual is that while online quoting is available for many small business policies, you may still be required to speak with an agent or broker directly to finalize specialized inland marine coverage.
+However, Liberty Mutual’s agents can quickly answer questions, identify appropriate coverages, and give you quotes not only for inland marine but also for other business insurance lines like property, general liability, workers’ compensation and more.

 Recommendation